DanImbert/JuniorProgrammer/README.md

 - **Abstraction in User Controls:** Employing abstraction techniques to create reusable and customizable user controls, enhancing maintainability and scalability.

+- **Encapsulation:** Applying encapsulation to encapsulate the internal state of objects, promoting modularity and reducing dependencies between components.

 - **Inheritance and Polymorphism:** Leveraging inheritance and polymorphism in custom work productivity units to promote code reusability and extensibility.